How To Get Past Gatekeepers: 6 Expert Strategies

 5. Reach out

 Reach out to your mutual connection.
-There’s an excellent feature on LinkedIn called “Get Introduced”.
+There’s an excellent feature on LinkedIn called “Get Introduced.”
 Click that button, tell them you want to be introduced to this particular person, and explain why.
-If you have a good relationship with that mutual connection, they’ll gladly help you out.
+If you have a good relationship with that mutual connection, they’ll gladly help you.
 At the click of a button, you’ve connected with that decision-maker.
 No more cold calls, no more buying lists, and no more gatekeepers.
-Social media has changed the way we sell because it has changed the way customers buy.
+Social media has changed how we sell because it has changed how customers buy.
 People are going online to look for people like you.

 6. Be direct

 People know when you’re not honest, and it ruins any rapport you did have previously if they detect you are deceiving them.
 So when you talk with a gatekeeper, just be honest and direct.
-Make it clear that your intentions are good; otherwise, you could end up just wasting your own time.
+Ensure your intentions are good; otherwise, you could waste your time.

 Comments are closed.